colbyhoke/pandas-challenge/README.md

 * % Overall Passing (The percentage of students that passed math and reading.)

 ## Top Performing Schools (By % Overall Passing)
-<br>Create a table that highlights the top 5 performing schools based on % Overall Passing.
+Create a table that highlights the top 5 performing schools based on % Overall Passing.
 Include:

 * School Name
 * School Type